munnep/provider_network_mirror/manual_notes/README.md

 systemctl enable nginx
 systemctl start nginx
 ```
-- create a configuration for nginx with certification keys for SSL
+- create a configuration for nginx with certification keys for SSL and location where the terraform mirror of providers will be placed
 ```
 # Default server configuration
 server {